-JAMES ATKINSON: Pretty crowded craft spirits market that you’re going into over there, but I suppose from a whisky standpoint you’ll be bringing something pretty different to what’s available?
+JAMES ATKINSON: Pretty crowded craft spirits market that you’re going into over there, but I suppose Starward Whisky be bringing something pretty different to what’s available?

 JAMES ATKINSON: So you’re not taking them over an IPA made with American hops?

-JAMES ATKINSON: So who will be filling your shoes in Australia then?
+JAMES ATKINSON: So who will be filling your shoes at Starward Whisky in Australia then?

 DAVID VITALE: Very good question.
 We’re just in the final processes of recruiting an Australian marketing manager who will take part of the role.
 It’s been quite some time since I’ve put on some work boots and been on the production floor.
 So very early on that was a very deliberate decision on my part to find a team that I could trust blindly almost to kind of take care of the production side of things.
 So that has taken place and from a management point of view, we’ve got a great team, a leadership team.
 But the last piece in that puzzle is probably the hardest to let go of, and that’s taking care of the activations and the marketing of the business in Australia.
 But that’s not far away.

 JAMES ATKINSON: You’re obviously someone who watches what’s happening across all categories of spirits, and beer we’ve certainly discussed, and I’m sure probably other categories as well.
-What’s exciting you right now outside of what Starward’s doing?
+What’s exciting you right now outside of what Starward Whisky is doing?

 DAVID VITALE: I think that the most exciting thing is actually the drinkers appetite for craft spirits generally.
 Melbourne has an amazing bar called Bad Frankie which just stocks Australian spirits.
 And for those of you that don’t live in Melbourne but are visiting, if there’s one place you need to visit to celebrate Australian spirits, that would be it.
 And so that’s really exciting.
 That’s so exciting for me to see that appetite for Australian spirits and the fact that we can have a bar fully stocked that can make any cocktail in the world just from Australian spirits is something that we should be really proud of and celebrate.